skeeto/skeeto.github.com/_posts/2016-07-25-Const-and-Optimization-in-C.markdown

 zero.

 Curiously, the specification *almost* allows the compiler to go further.
-Consider would would happen if `x` were allocated somewhere off the stack in read-only memory.
+Consider what would happen if `x` were allocated somewhere off the stack in read-only memory.
 That transformation would look like
 this: